 Scholastic dishonesty includes but is not limited to cheating, plagiarism, collusion, and the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give unfair advantage to a student or the attempt to commit such acts.
-Plagiarism, especially from the web, from portions of papers for other classes, and from any other source is unacceptable and will be dealt with under the college's policy on plagiarism (see GC Student Handbook for details).
+Plagiarism, especially from the web, from portions of papers for other classes, and from any other source is unacceptable and will be dealt with under the college's policy on plagiarism (see

+GC Student Handbook for details).
 Grayson College subscribes to turnitin.com, which allows faculty to search the web and identify plagiarized material.

 Plagiarism is a form of scholastic dishonesty involving the theft of or fraudulent representation of someone else's ideas or words as the student's original work.
 Plagiarism can be intentional/deliberate or unintentional/accidental.
 Unintentional/Accidental plagiarism may include minor instances where an attempt to acknowledge the source exists but is incorrect or insufficient.

+Unintentional/Accidental plagiarism may include minor instances where an attempt to acknowledge the source exists but is incorrect or insufficient.
 Deliberate/Intentional plagiarism violates a student's academic integrity and exists in the following forms:

-- Turning in someone else's work as the student's own (such as buying a paper and submitting it, exchanging papers or collaborating on a paper with someone else without permission, or paying someone else to write or translate a paper) - Recycling in whole or in part previously submitted or published work or concurrently submitting the same written work where the expectation for current original work exists, including agreeing to write or sell one's own work to someone else - Quoting or copy/pasting phrases of three words or more from someone else without citation, • Paraphrasing ideas without citation or paraphrasing incompletely, with or without correct citation, where the material too closely matches the wording or structure of the original - Submitting an assignment with a majority of quoted or paraphrased material from other sources - Copying images or media and inserting them into a presentation or video without citation, - Using copyrighted soundtracks or video and inserting them into a presentation or video without citation - Giving incorrect or nonexistent source information or inventing source information - Performing a copyrighted piece of music in a public setting without permission - Composing music based heavily on someone else's musical composition.
+- Turning in someone else's work as the student's own (such as buying a paper and submitting it, exchanging papers or collaborating on a paper with someone else without permission, or paying someone else to write or translate a paper), - Recycling in whole or in part previously submitted or published work or concurrently submitting the same written work where the expectation for current original work exists, including agreeing to write or sell one's own work to someone else, - Quoting or copy/pasting phrases of three words or more from someone else without citation, - Paraphrasing ideas without citation or paraphrasing incompletely, with or without correct citation, where the material too closely matches the wording or structure of the original, - Submitting an assignment with a majority of quoted or paraphrased material from other sources, even if correctly cited, when original work from the student is expected, - Copying images or media and inserting them into a presentation or video without citation, - Using copyrighted soundtracks or video and inserting them into a presentation or video without citation, - Giving incorrect or nonexistent source information or inventing source information, - Performing a copyrighted piece of music in a public setting without permission, - Composing music based heavily on someone else's musical composition.